 Use a moisturizer (emollient)

 - If the urge to scratch is overwhelming, try smoothing on some moisturizing (also called ‘emollient’) skin cream; this will be less damaging to your skin.
 A pharmacist will be able to recommend something suitable.
-For some people, emollient cream (such as aqueous cream) can itself be irritating if left on the skin (but all right for washing); if this happens, change to an ointment (Dermatology in Practice 2004;12:16–20).
+For some people, emollient cream (such as aqueous cream; do not use aqueous cream with sodium laurel sulphate (SLS) in it) can itself be irritating if left on the skin (but all right for washing); if this happens, change to an ointment (Dermatology in Practice 2004;12:16–20).

 - Take advice from readers of the Dr Le Fanu column in the Daily Telegraph.
 To relieve itching, they recommend gently rubbing the itchy area with the inside of a banana skin.